open-telemetry/opentelemetry.io/content/en/docs/concepts/components.md

 OpenTelemetry is currently made up of several main components:

 * Cross-language specification
-* OpenTelemetry Collector
+* Tools to collect, transform, and export telemetry data
 * Per-language SDKs
 * Automatic instrumentation and contrib packages

-OpenTelemetry lets you replace the need for vendor-specific SDKs and tools for generating telemetry data.
+OpenTelemetry lets you replace the need for vendor-specific SDKs and tools for generating and exporting telemetry data.

 ## Specification